 personally.
 Individuals almost never get to own the rights to their creations because they're employees and thus it's a work for hire or they often incorporate their own company and have it own their work for tax reasons.

 A revival of the series was attempted in the late 1980s by Bob's family and John Kricfalusi

-, but promptly crumbled following creative differences between Kricfalusi and the editors, with ABC accusing Kricfalusi of inserting unapproved material, and promptly fired him.
+, but promptly crumbled following creative differences between Kricfalusi and the editors.
 The series was quickly cancelled after only 5 episodes had aired.